-Editor’s note: We’re republishing this article, originally posted in 2008, on the 174th anniversary of the publication of the Manifesto of the Communist Party in celebration of Red Books Day.
+Editor’s note: We’re republishing this article, originally posted in 2008, in advance of the 175th anniversary of the publication of the Manifesto of the Communist Party in celebration of Red Books Day.

 The Communist Manifesto stands among the most well-read books of all time.
-One hundred sixty years after it was first published, it has been reprinted hundreds of times in most of the world’s languages.
-It has been praised, slandered, banned and distorted.
+Over 160 years, after it was first published, it has been reprinted hundreds of times in most of the world’s languages.
+It has been praised, slandered, banned, and distorted.

 Written in the heat of battle

 Karl Marx and Frederick Engels wrote the Manifesto in 1848 when they were 29 and 27 years old, respectively.
 All of Europe was in turmoil.
 In France, there was growing dissatisfaction with the “bourgeois king” Louis Philippe.
 National uprisings against the Austro-Hungarian empire were just under the surface.
 Opposition to the feudal monarchs ruling the German and Italian states was mounting along with growing demands for national unification.

 Much of this discontent came from petty-bourgeois shopkeepers and intellectuals.
 In France, this class had been instrumental in the 1789 bourgeois revolution but had been sidelined under Louis Philippe.
 In the rest of continental Europe, they were still politically disenfranchised.
 These forces were mainly interested in becoming the new ruling class.